Fourier-Mukai and autoduality for compactified Jacobians. I: Proof of Theorem A, Corollary B and Theorem C

 The following result is a generalization of a well-known result of Mumford for abelian varieties (see \cite[Sec.
 III.13]{Mum}) and it is the key for the proof of our main theorems.

 \begin{thm} Let $X$ be a reduced curve with locally planar singularities of arithmetic genus $g:=p_a(X)$ and let $\un q$ be a general polarization.
-There is a natural isomorphism of complexes of coherent sheaves on $J(\X)$:
+There is a natural quasi-isomorphism of complexes of coherent sheaves on $J(\X)$:

 In particular, we get that

 where ${\bf k}(0)$ denotes the skyscraper sheaf supported at the origin $0=[\O_X]\in J(X)$, and $p_2:\ov{J}_X(\un q)\times J(X)\to J(X)$ is the projection onto the second factor. \end{thm} \begin{proof} Clearly, the last assertion follows from the first one by base change to the central fiber of $v:J(\X)\to \Spec R_X$; hence it is enough to prove \eqref{E:mor-Phi}.